20 Best Shipping Container Homes For Sale To Inspire You

 The outbacks of the Irish countryside are probably the last place you would think of finding a contemporary-design shipping container home.
 Situated in Cavan, Ireland, the Grillagh Water House gets its name from the nearby Grillagh River.
 This is the first-ever container home in the country, completed by Patrick Bradley Architects.

 The home comprises four 45-foot shipping containers, placed in a manner that creates two cantilevers.
 There are plenty of glass windows and doors to take in all the pastoral views of the surroundings.
-The containers extend into dark grey metals that look like a sculpture.
+The containers extend into dark grey metals that look like sculptures.

 The entry into the home is on the first floor, which leads to an open-plan living area.
-There are two balconies as well, one on the west side and the other on the south.
+There are two balconies, one on the west and the other on the south.
 The total area of the Grillagh Water House comes to 1,236 sq. ft.

 2. Container Cabin in the Catskills, New York, Nowhere Studios

 Many container architectures around the world are not homes but hotels.
 One such structure is present in Saugerties in upstate New York.
-The container cabin in the Catskills Mountain is a nice getaway experience.
-You can find it on Airbnb and enjoy both a container living and the woods.
+The container cabin in the Catskills Mountain is an excellent getaway experience.
+You can find it on Airbnb and enjoy container living and the woods.

-This is basically a 20-foot shipping container on a 20-acre land.
-The place is well-equipped with amenities that are essential, but also, to some extent, luxurious.
-We’re talking woodstove, kitchen, writing desk, sofa, and even a hammock.
+This is a 20-foot shipping container on a 20-acre land.
+The place is well-equipped with essential amenities and, to some extent, luxurious.
+We’re discussing the wood stove, kitchen, writing desk, sofa, and hammock.

-It has low-energy windows and a glass door, so the inside temperature does not get that bad in those frigid winter days.
+It has low-energy windows and a glass door, so the inside temperature does not get that wrong on those frigid winter days.
 Also, all of the exposed steel surfaces are lined with spray foam insulation, which helps regulate the temperature inside the cabin.

-Porter and Sara Fox of Nowhere Studios, collaborated with a Brooklyn-based Cargotecture company called Contanium.
+Porter and Sara, Fox of Nowhere Studios collaborated with a Brooklyn-based Cargotecture company called Continuum.
 Something like this could only originate in Brooklyn.

 3. Seven Havens, Indonesia, Budi Prodono Architects

-This is yet another shipping container hotel, but one that is quite luxurious.
+This is yet another shipping container hotel that is quite luxurious.
 The name Seven Haven comes from the fact that each suite in this structure is called a haven.
-Each suite, or haven for that matter, is quite unique.
+Each suite, or haven for that matter, is unique.

-The master bedroom, however, has a container sitting at a 60-degree angle at the ceiling.
+The main bedroom, however, has a container sitting at a 60-degree angle at the ceiling.
 This slanting technique seems to be a signature of Budi Prodono Architects, who also designed the famous Leaning House of Jakarta.
-It seems like the container is almost slipping away from the top, which makes it all the more interesting.
+It looks like the container is almost slipping away from the top, which makes it all the more interesting.

 4. Devil’s Corner, Tasmania, Cumulus Studio

-One of the most architecturally unique container homes is located in the land down under.
+One of the most architecturally unique container homes is located on the land down under.
 Cumulus Studio designed the Devil’s Corner in Apslawn, Tasmania, for the Brown Brothers Winery.
-Part of the views this three-section container home provides is the Devil’s Corner’s vineyard, Moulting Lagoon, and Freycinet Peninsula.
+Part of the views this three-section container home provides are the Devil’s Corner’s vineyard, Moulting Lagoon, and Freycinet Peninsula.

 The highlight of this structure is the shipping containers covered with loose timber.
 It’s a homage to the landscape and rural farming present in the area.
 The Cellar Door and Lookout is also where you can find the food market to taste some Tasmanian food.

 The three sections are named the Sky, the Horizon, and the Tower.
 The last one stands vertically, offering some of the best views, including the bay.
-It’s no surprise that this shipping container project won the 2016 Tasmanian Architecture Awards.
+Unsurprisingly, this shipping container project won the 2016 Tasmanian Architecture Awards.

 5. Bard College Media Lab, New York, MB Architecture

-While most shipping container homes built by architects are quite artistic, this one is rather simple and what you would expect a shipping container home to be like.
+While most shipping container homes built by architects are pretty artistic, this one is relatively simple and what you would expect a shipping container home to be like.
 That is not to say that it’s uninteresting.
 What makes it different is that it was built in a single day.

 Part of the Bard College Campus, this container structure houses the media lab for the college.
 The architecture company completed this project in just one day, costing $200,000.
 That’s not bad for a container architecture expanding over two stories.

-The color theme is pretty basic, back to the black and whites.
-The interior is a lab, so it’s quite different from what a home would look like.
+The color theme is pretty basic, back to black and white.
+The interior is a lab, so it’s somewhat different from what a home would look like.
 However, the company claims the two-story structure can be repurposed as a home with a kitchen and bathroom.

-There are quite a lot of glass windows that let in plentiful natural light for a small space.
-Also, the views are nice as the structure is surrounded by trees that give you all four seasons throughout the year.
+Many glass windows let in plentiful natural light for a small space.
+Also, the views are excellent as the structure is surrounded by trees that give you all four seasons throughout the year.

 6. Stacked Shipping Container Home, Spain, James & Mau Arquitectura